wazo-pbx/xivo-blog/content/articles/sprint-review-1714.md

 ## New features in this sprint

-**Wazo client**: A version of the Wazo client has been released and can be used to replace the xivo client.
+**Wazo Client**: The Wazo Client 17.14.1 has been released and can be used to replace the previous CTI client.

 **Webhooks**: Webhooks can be triggered on a per user basis for chat, agent login/logouts and device status changes.